jondmarien/ClipCraftr/docs/next_steps_checklist.md

   - [ ] `/queue remove [clip_id]`
   - [ ] `/queue clear`
   - [ ] `/montage create [options]`
+  - [ ] Support montage creation from all clips in queue (optionally: named queues)
+  - [ ] Support batch upload of clips for montage creation
+  - [ ] Ensure queue position logic updates so processed clips show no clips ahead
   - [ ] `/config set [option] [value]`
 - [ ] Register commands with Discord API and test in server.

+I'd like to be able to either:

+- upload many singular clips, then use a command like `/montage create` where it takes all the clips in a given queue (maybe add named queues), and creates a montage.
+OR

+- upload many clips with one command that accepts multiple inputs, and then the user can use `/montage create` to create a montage from said batch of clips.

 ### Queue & Video Handling